 Don’t share dishes, utensils, towels or bedding with other people or pets in your home.
 After using these items, they should be washed thoroughly with soap and water.

 High touch surfaces include counters, tabletops, doorknobs, bathroom fixtures, toilets, phones, keyboards, tablets and bedside tables.
 Also, clean any surfaces that may have blood, stool or body fluids on them.
 Use a household cleaning spray or wipe, according to the instructions on the label.
 Bathroom and toilet surfaces should be cleaned daily with a household cleaner and then with a bleach disinfectant.
 The CDC provides recommendations for cleaning and disinfecting your home.

 Frequently Asked Questions

 Social distancing refers to measures that are taken to increase the physical space between people to slow the spread of the virus.
 Examples include working from home, avoiding large events and keeping your distance in public to about 6 feet.

-Where you can’t maintain more than 6 feet between people, make sure you use other protective measures including wearing a face covering, avoiding touching your face and wash your hands well and often.69961
+When you can’t maintain more than 6 feet between people, make sure you use other protective measures including wearing a face covering, avoiding touching your face and wash your hands often.69961